- 8ft 5" (2570mm) Wide Dwarf Wall Greenhouse

 - 12 Year Warranty

 A dwarf wall brick greenhouse combines classic Victorian design with practical growing benefits.
 These structures sit on a low masonry wall—typically 762mm high for most models—rather than extending to ground level like standard greenhouses.
 The brick or stone base acts as a thermal mass, absorbing heat during the day and releasing it slowly overnight to keep plants 3–5°C warmer than glass-to-ground alternatives.
-This design also protects lower glass panels from accidental damage when mowing or strimming around the base.

 Don’t forget the total project cost.
 Building a brick base adds £300–£800 depending on size and whether you hire a bricklayer.
 Materials for an 8x10 base cost around £400, with labour adding another £400–£600.
-Review our guide on building a concrete base before ordering.

 A dwarf wall brick greenhouse sits on a low masonry wall (usually 762mm high) rather than reaching the ground.
 The brick base stores heat, keeping the interior 3–5°C warmer than all-glass designs and offering extra stability and protection against accidental damage.